5 Home Remedies to Help Treat Cold Sores

 You can buy aloe at a natural store and apply it with a cotton swab.

-However, if you have the plant at home all you need to do is open the leaf and place the gel over the sore.
+However, if you have the plant at home all you need to do is open the leaf and rub some the gel on the sore.

-In no time, this simple technique will get rid of your cold sore without chemicals, odors, or pain.
+In no time, this simple technique will help you get rid of your cold sore without chemicals, odors, or pain.

 4. Table salt and water

 This method takes a bit more effort, but it’s very effective.
-As you know, salt is exceptional for healing, so don’t forget about it!
+As you know, salt is exceptional for healing, so don’t forget to use it if you have this problem!

 What should you do?